d3scomp/JDEECo/README.md

 ## Compilation and Deployment
 To compile the project you will need to have Apache Maven (http://maven.apache.org/) installed on your machine (version 3.04 was used when writing the script).

-#### There are two profiles against which you can compile the sources:
+#### There are two maven profiles against which you can compile the sources:
  * `default` - produces simple jars for jDEECo core library, Demo applications and JPF relevant library.
  * `sde` - produces OSGi bundles for jDEECo core and jDEECo SDE Tool